Levis0045/ntealan-apis-mcp-server/README.md

-# NTeALan REST API MCP Server
+# <p style="align:center">NTeALan REST API MCP Server</p>

 A modular, extensible [MCP](https://modelcontextprotocol.io/) (Model Context Protocol) server for NTeALan REST APIs dictionaries and contributions.
 This project provides a unified interface for managing dictionary data, articles, and user contributions, and is designed for easy integration and extension.

 The project is deployed at [https://apis.ntealan.net/ntealan/mcpserver](https://apis.ntealan.net/ntealan/mcpserver).
-Only resource actions can be done now.
+Only resource actions can be done now (endpoint may be unavailable sometimes).

 ---